-The church congregation is tiny, but active and committed to keeping the building in good order, though roof repairs will soon be needed, and to maintaining weekly worship on behalf of the village.
-Many inhabitants are supportive, even if they do not often attend; they still want the rituals of the Church when they need them, for baptisms, marriages and funerals.
+The church congregation is tiny, but active and committed to keeping the building in good order (though roof repairs and new heating will soon be needed) and to maintaining weekly worship on behalf of the village.
+Many inhabitants are supportive, even if they may only attend at Christmas; they still want the rituals of the Church, baptisms, marriages and funerals.
 We would like to work with the Rector to reach out to such people.